TheRealGlumfish/Team20/doc/Dimitris Alexopoulos.md

 My second contribution to memory was refactoring the cache that my teammate @AElja made.
 When I was testing the cache I was encountering some problems so I decided to refactor the module from the ground up to fix the issue and also make it more readable, as well as gain a better understanding on how it worked.
 My design ended up being very similar to his, with the exception of the new caching policy that I implemented [(83d48ce)](https://github.com/TheRealGlumfish/Team20/commit/83d48ce1e3fa1ad458490adb6e02dc47c422c775).
-During writting the cache I realized that memory addresses that were offset by between `0b11` and `0b01` would be treated as the same by the cache as they would have the same tag and set number, as the last two bits of the address are discarded (the so called byte offset).
+During writing the cache I realized that memory addresses that were offset by between `0b11` and `0b01` would be treated as the same by the cache as they would have the same tag and set number, as the last two bits of the address are discarded (the so called byte offset).
 This could cause the cache to give out incorrect data if the cpu requests address `0b000` and `0b001` the cache would give the same cache line for both even though they could contain different data (the last and first byte of the word).
 Thus I added a policy of considering any unaligned (non-word aligned) access a cache hit.
-If the cpu attemped to write to memory in an unaligned fashion and the cache contains that word, (same tag and set), the cache line would be invalidated.
+If the cpu attempted to write to memory in an unaligned fashion and the cache contains that word, (same tag and set), the cache line would be invalidated.
-Additionally if two adjacent cachelines (consecutive cache sets) contain contain consecutive memory words, both cache lines are invalidated to prevent data in memory having changed and cache being out of sync.
+Additionally if two adjacent cache lines (consecutive cache sets) contain contain consecutive memory words, both cache lines are invalidated to prevent data in memory having changed and cache being out of sync.
 The logic that controls this is the following.
 ```SystemVerilog
     logic aligned;